tldr-pages/tldr/pages/linux/htop.md

 `htop -u {{username}}`

-- Sort processes by a column (use `--sort-key help` for a column list)
+- Sort processes by a column (use `--sort-key help` for a column list):

 `htop -s {{column_name}}`